LukeTSmitty/pipelined_processor_public_repo/README.md

 # pipelined_processor_public_repo
-public repository for my implementation of a ECE 411 machine problem.
+This is a Public Repository to go over my implementation of a Machine problem I did for ECE 411 at UIUC.
+The problem is for a pipelined processor that runs the rv32i ISA with the exception of some instructions.
 Full implementation kept private to respect academic integrity and course policies.
-Detailed walkthrough, architecture discussion, and code review available during interviews.
+Detailed walkthrough, architecture discussion, and code review available by request or during an interview.
+Feel free to message me on Linkedin (https://www.linkedin.com/in/luke-smith-500730377/)